-The Emergency Preparedness Team provides advice to Council on all aspects of emergency planning and response to a major emergency incident or disaster.
-The Emergency Coordinator is responsible for the readiness and operation of the Emergency Operations Center located in the East St. Paul Fire Station.
-This facility serves as a focal point for coordination, response and mitigation of an emergency incident.
+The Emergency Preparedness Team provides advice to Council on all aspects of emergency planning and response to major emergency incidents or disasters.
+The Emergency Coordinator is responsible for the readiness and operations of the Emergency Operations Center at the East St. Paul Fire Station.
+This facility serves as a focal point for coordination, response, and mitigation of an emergency incident.

 Applicable Documents: